cartridge-gg/non-fungible-football/README.md

 1. 1 Player == 1 NFT.
 1. 32 national teams with 26 players each == 832 total players.
 1. Once a team is knocked out, all its players are knocked out.
-1. Holders of the championship teams players win a portion of the pot.
+1. Holders of the championship teams players win the championship.

 ## Implementation